xcodz-dot/rustmetos/README.md

 contributions are welcomed because I have my flaws and I would be greatful to learn about them.

-The best way to contribute would be to improve existing software or improving this single page documentation.
+The best way to contribute would be to improve existing software, improving this single page guide or command documentations under `rustmetos_std/data/data/info/{cmd_name}.md`.
 The secondary way to help would be to introduce more executables to the standard distrubtution.